Stephen Jay Gould: Biography

 Stephen Jay Gould was born in Queens, New York, on September 10, 1941.
-His father Leonard was a court stenographer and a World War II veteran in the United States Navy.
+His father Leonard was a court stenographer and a World War II veteran of the United States Navy.
 His mother Eleanor was an artist, whose parents were Jewish immigrants living and working in the city's Garment District.
 Gould and his younger brother Peter were raised in Bayside, a middle-class neighborhood in the northeastern section of Queens.
 He attended P.S.
 26 elementary school and graduated from Jamaica High School.

 When Gould was five years old his father took him to the Hall of Dinosaurs in the American Museum of Natural History, where he first encountered Tyrannosaurus rex.
 "I had no idea there were such things—I was awestruck," Gould once recalled.
 It was in that moment that he decided to become a paleontologist.

 Raised in a secular Jewish home, Gould did not formally practice religion and preferred to be called an agnostic.
 When asked directly if he was an agnostic in Skeptic magazine, he responded:

 Though he "had been brought up by a Marxist father" he stated that his father's politics were "very different" from his own.
-In describing his own political views, he has said they "tend to the left of center."
+In describing his own political views, he has said they "tend to the left of center".
 According to Gould the most influential political books he read were C. Wright Mills' The Power Elite and the political writings of Noam Chomsky.

-While attending Antioch College in Yellow Springs, Ohio in the early 1960s, Gould was active in the civil rights movement and often campaigned for social justice.
+While attending Antioch College in Yellow Springs, Ohio, in the early 1960s, Gould was active in the civil rights movement and often campaigned for social justice.
 When he attended the University of Leeds as a visiting undergraduate, he organized weekly demonstrations outside a Bradford dance hall which refused to admit black people.
 Gould continued these demonstrations until the policy was revoked.
 Throughout his career and writings, he spoke out against cultural oppression in all its forms, especially what he saw as the pseudoscience used in the service of racism and sexism.

 Interspersed throughout his scientific essays for Natural History magazine, Gould frequently referred to his non-scientific interests and pastimes.
 As a boy he collected baseball cards and remained an avid New York Yankees fan throughout his life.
-As an adult he was fond of science fiction movies, but often lamented their poor storytelling and presentation of science.
+As an adult he was fond of science fiction movies but often lamented their poor storytelling and presentation of science.
 His other interests included singing baritone in the Boston Cecilia, and he was a great aficionado of Gilbert and Sullivan operas.
 He collected rare antiquarian books, possessed an enthusiasm for architecture, and delighted in city walks.
-He often traveled to Europe, and spoke French, German, Russian, and Italian.
+He often traveled to Europe and spoke French, German, Russian, and Italian.
 He sometimes alluded ruefully to his tendency to put on weight.